TwinPush/ios-sdk/readme.md

 It will create a new target with a single class named `NotificationService`.
 Open it and replace it with the content of [the sample code provided](https://github.com/TwinPush/ios-sdk/blob/user-notification-framework/TwinPushSDKDemo/RichNotificationService/NotificationService.m) in the demo application.
 This reference code will download the attachment (defined in the `attachment` field of the payload) of the notification prior to showing the notification to the user.

 To test this functionality make sure that `mutable-content` is set to `1` in the notification payload for the extension to be called.
+Check [`UNNotificationAttachment` reference](https://developer.apple.com/reference/usernotifications/unnotificationattachment) for supported file types and maximum file sizes.

 #### Allowing non-secure attachment URL's
 Notification Service Extension is a separate binary and **has its own Info.plist** file.
 To download the content from non-https URL (ex: http://) you have to add `App Transport Security Settings` with `Allow Arbitrary Loads` flag set to YES to **extension's Info.plist** file.

 ![](http://i.imgur.com/m7JlJ5N.png)

+### Custom notification actions

 ### Custom rich notification viewer

 TwinPush allows sending rich notifications to the device, that consists in a URL that is displayed in a web view.
 By default TwinPush SDK will show a full screen modal view containing the webview and a navigation bar.
 You can customize the navigation bar using [`UIAppearance`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAppearance_Protocol/) proxy.
 For further customization you can create your own rich notification viewer.